mjzhu-p/mjzhu-p.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Welcome to my homepage!
+I'm Mengjia."
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Welcome to my homepage!
-I'm Mengjia.

 I am a PhD student in systems science in the [DYSCO research unit](http://dysco.imtlucca.it/) supervised by [Prof. Alberto Bemporad](http://cse.lab.imtlucca.it/~bemporad/) at the IMT School for Advanced Studies Lucca, Italy.